omamazainab/omamazainab/README.md

 ### Hello Folks! 👋

 - 🔭 I’m currently working on React and TypeScript.
-- 👯 I’ll definately collaborate on making blogs or for pair programming.
 - 📫 How to reach me: omamazainab00@gmail.com.
 - 😄 Pronouns: she/her.